behreajj/AsepriteAddons/commands/README.md

 - `bakeChecker`: Creates a layer that replicates the size and color of Aseprite's background checker.
 In most cases, this will be the background layer.
 Ignores the checker zoom preference.

-- `brushFromMask`: Gets the selection, samples the flattened sprite within the selection to an image, assigns the image to the active brush, deselects and sets the tool to pencil.
+- `brushFromMask`: Creates a brush from a selection.
+If snap to grid is enabled, sets the center to top-left.
+If a tile map is active, sets the brush alignment to destination.

 - `correctPalette`: Prepends `0x00000000`, clear black, to a palette at index 0 if it doesn't already exist.
 Removes duplicate palette entries.
 Converts a sprite to and from RGB color mode and sets its `transparentColor` to `0`.
 This is to avoid a number of issues in indexed color mode, e.g., with the outline tool or with exporting.